Breadcrumb

 Gary Qin Profile Pic

-Gary Qin is a fourth-year Ph.D. candidate in Evolution, Ecology, and Organismal Biology.
-Before UCR, he was at the University of Washington, where he worked as a writing consultant and lead tutor at the Odegaard Writing and Research Center and earned his B.S. in Ecology, Evolution, and Conservation Biology and B.A. in English Language and Literature.
-His current research focus is on threats to freshwater species and systems in Mediterranean climate regions, like here in Southern California.
+Gary Qin is the GWC's Lead Consultant.
+He is a fifth-year Ph.D. candidate in Evolution, Ecology, and Organismal Biology.
+Before UCR, Gary was at the University of Washington, where he worked as a lead writing tutor at the Odegaard Writing and Research Center and earned his B.S. in Ecology, Evolution, and Conservation Biology and B.A. in English Language and Literature.
+His current research focuses on threats to freshwater species and systems in Mediterranean climate regions like Southern California.
 In his free time, Gary enjoys trying out new restaurants and cafés, going to the gym, and DJing.

 • Christopher Valencia